 “The answer dates back to the 16th century, when Parliament, under Oliver Cromwell, banned any Christmas celebrations in 1647.
 Even though the ban was uplifted 13 years later, celebrating Christmas wasn’t seen with good eyes in Scotland and so Christmas day remained a normal working day until as late as 1958.
 Hogmanay is longer than any other New Year’s celebrations, with the 2nd January also being a public holiday in Scotland.
 It’s celebrated with passion and revelry, as Scots consider Hogmanay an opportunity to bring friends and strangers together to welcome the New Year with good cheer.”

 Yes, a lot of them… The truth is that you don’t need to know all the traditions to fully enjoy the best new year’s in Europe, but some of them are quite interesting:

-- Neighbours traditionally visit each other houses, bringing along cakes, shortbread and of course, whiskey.
+- Neighbors traditionally visit each other houses, bringing along cakes, shortbread, and of course, whiskey.
 So if you have a Scottish friend don’t forget to visit them before the party starts.

 - Hogmanay doesn’t exist without fire and bonfires.
 Because of the Viking and pagan origins, fire is part of the Hogmanay New Year’s celebration and reminds the ancient beliefs of purification.